-Empagliflozin is an oral medication dosed at either 10mg daily or 25mg daily.
-The recommended dose is 10mg once daily in the morning taken with or without food.
-If tolerated at the initial, dosing may be increased to 25mg.
+Empagliflozin is an oral medication dosed at either 10 mg daily or 25 mg daily.
+The recommended dose is 10 mg once daily in the morning taken with or without food.
+If tolerated initially, dosing may increase up to 25 mg.

 Empagliflozin has several adverse effects to be of note including hypotension, ketoacidosis, acute kidney injury, genital mycotic infections, hypoglycemia when used with insulin, dyslipidemia, Fournier gangrene, and pyelonephritis.

-Hypoglycemia risk increases when Empagliflozin is used in combination with a sulfonylurea or insulin.
+Hypoglycemia risk increases when using empagliflozin in combination with a sulfonylurea or insulin.
 Use caution if co-prescribing and consider lowering the sulfonylurea dose.

 A rare but serious bacterial infection is necrotizing fasciitis of the perineum; Fournier gangrene.
 Symptoms begin as early as week one of treatment and as late as two years after starting the medication.
-Patients taking SGLT2 inhibitors should be counseled about the risk for necrotizing fasciitis of the perineum.
+Patients taking SGLT2 inhibitors should receive counseling about the risk of necrotizing fasciitis of the perineum.
 Confirmed infections should be reported to the FDA.

-In instances of severe renal impairment, defined as GFR less than 30/mL/min/1.73m2, empagliflozin is contraindicated.
-Use of Empagliflozin is not recommended if GFR is less than 45mL/min.
+In instances of severe renal impairment, defined as GFR less than 30/mL/min/1.73m^2, empagliflozin is contraindicated.
+The use of empagliflozin is not recommended if GFR is less than 45mL/min.
 Other contraindications include those with end-stage renal disease, those on dialysis, and those with a severe hypersensitivity reaction to empagliflozin.
 Empagliflozin may be used in cases of hepatic impairment.
-Empagliflozin is not to be used for patients with Type 1 diabetes or those with diabetic ketoacidosis.
+Empagliflozin is not for use with patients with Type 1 diabetes or those with diabetic ketoacidosis.

 Monitoring for empagliflozin includes a hemoglobin A1c (HbA1c) reading every 3 to 6 months.
-Renal function, blood pressure, lipid profile, and pregnancy test need to be checked before initiation.
-Empagliflozin should not be given during the second and third trimester of pregnancy due to a potential fetal risk.
-Renal function and blood pressure are routinely monitored during treatment course due to effects on intravascular contraction.
-Moreover, patient’s should be asked whether they experience any urinary symptoms or issues to rule out mycotic and urinary tract infections.
+Renal function, blood pressure, lipid profile, and pregnancy test need require verification before initiation.
+Empagliflozin should not be given during the second and third trimester of pregnancy due to potential fetal risk.
+Renal function and blood pressure require routine monitoring during treatment course due to effects on intravascular contraction.
+Moreover, clinicians should ask patients whether they experience any urinary symptoms or issues to rule out mycotic and urinary tract infections.
 Geriatric patients are more prone to suffering adverse effects related to reduced renal function and volume depletion.
 Patients should be carefully monitored for hypoglycemia and hypotension if they are co-prescribed insulin, sulfonylureas, or diuretics.

 The most commonly reported side effects were urinary tract infections, genital mycotic infections, and dyslipidemia.
-Due to its diuretic properties related to volume depletion, dehydration, hypotension, hypovolemia, and syncope were also reported.
+Due to its diuretic properties related to volume depletion, there were also reports of dehydration, hypotension, hypovolemia, and syncope.
 The FDA issued a warning for Fournier gangrene, a type of necrotizing fasciitis of the perineum.
-There were twelve reported cases, and all twelve were hospitalized requiring surgical debridement.
+There were twelve reported cases, and all twelve were hospitalized, requiring surgical debridement.
 If suspected, stop the drug and have the patient report to the ED promptly for a surgical evaluation.